Beyond a Pre-Trained Object Detector: Cross-Modal Textual and Visual Context for Image Captioning: Experiments

 In Section~\ref{section:text}, we describe how to construct the description database where the text descriptions are retrieved from, and how to retrieve text descriptions by image crops (see Figure~\ref{figure:image-subregions}).
 In this subsection, we answer the following questions: (1) Is the final performance sensitive to the description database?
 (2) How effective is the proposed text retrieval method by using different image crops as query?
 We train the $\mathcal{M}^2$ model with detected objects and the text descriptions retrieved with different methods.
 For (1), we construct the description databse on different image captioning datasets including Visual Genome~\cite{krishnavisualgenome}, MS-COCO~\cite{lin2014microsoft}, and Conceptual Captions~\cite{sharma2018conceptual}.
 In Table~\ref{table:text-database}, we show that the performance is \textit{not} sensitive to the description databases the text descriptions are retrieved from.
 For (2), we ablate the text retrieval strategies of using the whole image, five crops, nine crops or the combination of all the above in Table~\ref{table:text-retrieval}.
 We can see that using image crops to retrieve more fine-grained text descriptions is beneficial.
 Qualitative results of the retrieved fine-grained text descriptions using different image crops are shown in Figure~\ref{figure:image-subregions}.

 \textbf{Modeling of image conditioning}.

 In Section~\ref{section:image}, we model the conditional relationship between the detected objects and the input image by an FC layer.
 In this subsection, we answer the following questions: (1) What is the better way to model image conditioning?
 (2) What is the better pre-trained image encoder to encode the input image for image conditioning?
 We train the $\mathcal{M}^2$ model with detected objects with different image conditioning methods.
 For (1), an alternative is to treat the image features as an additional token, send them into the captioning model together with the set of detected objects, and let the transformer module inside the captioning model learn the conditional relationship.
 The image features could be a single token of its global vector representation~\cite{su2019vl,ji2021improving,zhang2021rstnet} (denoted as TF-V) or a sequence of tokens of the grid features (denoted as TF-G).
 In Table~\ref{table:img-cond-method}, we see that our proposed simple FC method is the most effective.
 Since the computational complexity grows quadratically with respect to the input sequence length for a transformer model, substantially increasing the length of the input sequence (\#Tokens) such as TF-G is undesirable.
 By using an FC layer to fuse the features of the detected objects and the input image, we do not increase the length of input tokens.
 On the other hand, even though TF-V only increase \#Tokens by one, it underperforms our proposed FC method.
-For (2), we also propose to use CLIP-I to encode the input image for image conditioning in Section~\ref{section:image}.
-We claim that CLIP-I pre-trained on a similar VL task is capable of preserving as much relevant information from the input image as possible compared to the models pre-trained on image-only datasets such as ImageNet (IN) 1K/21K~\cite{imagenet_cvpr09} or JFT-300M~\cite{sun2017revisiting}.
-To verify this claim, we compare image encoded by different image encoders, R-101~\cite{he2016deep}, BiT~\cite{kolesnikov2020big}, ViT~\cite{dosovitskiy2020vit}, and CLIP-I~\cite{Radford2021LearningTV}.
-In Table~\ref{table:img-cond-encoder}, we can see that using CLIP-I, which is pre-trained on V+L tasks, as the image encoder performs substantially better than using R-101, BiT, and ViT, which are all pre-trained on image-only datasets.